 While ensuring the bracket remains aligned with the T-slot bed, tighten each screw lightly with the included hex key, one at a time.
 Then come back around and tighten each until snug, making sure the front and left sides of the bracket are flush with the front and left sides of the T-slot bed.

-Power user tip: Locating the Tall Alignment bracket in software
+Power User Tip: Locate the Tall Alignment Bracket in Software

 - Our software preview will display the thin Alignment Bracket, not the Tall Alignment Bracket.

 - The software doesn’t know about the parts of the Tall Bracket that extend beyond the dimensions of the thin Alignment Bracket, so it may suggest that you locate your tool over a part of the bed occupied by the Tall Alignment Bracket.
 You’ll need to locate the tool in another spot.

 - One way to check that your tool will clear the bracket is to run a “dry cut” by increasing the Z placement of your plan in the software by 0.4" (10 mm) so that the milling machine performs the job above your material.

 - With PCBs, the software can compensate for any rotation of the bracket (i.e. if it’s not squarely aligned in the machine), but this isn’t yet possible with imported G-code.